skarlekar/fargate-patterns/README.md

 ## Components of AWS Fargate

-### Task Definition
+### Task
-A task definition is the blue print for your application running on Fargate.
+A task is the blue print for your application running on Fargate.
+You use Task Definition to configure your Task on Fargate.
 Each time you launch a task in Amazon ECS, you specify a task definition.
-The service then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
+Fargate then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
 As a result, you configure your container as part of configuring your Task Definition which includes pointing to the Container Repository from where the container image must be pulled.

 ### Serv